The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 There are many situational considerations, such as healer MP and Swiftcast availability, upcoming mechanics, whether we're in a demi-primal phase, severity of DPS check, a Red Mage's melee combo timings (if raiding with one), and more.

 If in a static, always coordinate with your healers or Red Mage co-caster.
 You should be ready to share the load and cover for each other as needed.
 In a Party Finder environment, default to Swiftcast raising if it can help save the run or the healers are handling heal checks, but consider allowing your healers to Swiftcast raise if they are able to and there is no immediate urgency.

+## Lux Solaris

+When summoning Solar Bahamut, you'll be able to use the Lux Solaris skill for the next 30 seconds of game time.
+This is an AoE skill that heals for a total of 500 potency, and can safely be held for raidwide damage that may occur while Solar Bahamut is out.
+It should be used before the timer is up as it is a free heal similar to Everlasting Flight and Rekindle.

 ## Everlasting Flight